Architeuthis-Flux/Jumperless-docs/docs/04-oled.md

 ## Converting External Images

 Want to use your own images?
-The Jumperless repository includes Python scripts to convert PNG/JPG images to OLED bitmaps:
+The JumperlOS repository includes Python scripts to convert PNG/JPG images to OLED bitmaps:

 **Location:** `JumperlOS/scripts/image_to_oled_bitmap.py`